astraut-solutions/easy-risk-register/docs/design/features/risk-management/category-management-design.md

 - Newly added categories appear immediately in:
   - the Category select in the form
   - the dashboard filters (category filter dropdown)
-- Categories persist via LocalStorage (no server).
+- Categories persist in Supabase (`public.categories`) scoped to the current workspace.

 ## Accessibility
 - The inline “Add category” panel must be keyboard reachable.